ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Force deletion without confirmation.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-o`, `--orphan-job-runs`</dt>
-<dd>Specify to keep any jobruns that are associated with this job configuration.
-These orphaned jobruns must then be deleted separately.
+<dd>Specify to keep any job runs that are associated with this job configuration.
+These orphaned job runs must then be deleted separately.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 </dl>